xorrkaz/ietf-syslog-experiment/README.md

 ## Disclaimer

 Nothing in the example `.json` and `.xml` files or the draft `.txt` file was human-authored.
 Codex wrote all the prose and embedded the YANG module that was extracted from RFC9742.
+This has no bearing on official IETF process and nothing in this repo should be considered as official IETF artifacts.